glomatico/votify/README.md

 ## Features
 * Download songs and podcasts in Vorbis or AAC
+* Download podcast videos
-* Download podcast videos and music videos with a premium account
+* Download music videos with a premium account
 * Support for artist links to download all of their albums
 * Download synced lyrics
 * Highly configurable